AnanthaRamanujan-SM/opennms-tutorials-1_training/session5/Exercise-5-1.md

 snmpwalk -On -v2c -c public localhost:1610 .1.3.6.1.2.1.1.2
 .1.3.6.1.2.1.1.2.0 = OID: .1.3.6.1.4.1.61509.42.1
 ```
+Our objective is to create a configuration for OpenNMS which allows it to recognise devices with the system object ID `.1.3.6.1.4.1.61509.42.1`.
+OpenNMS should then begin collecting the three load averages defined above from any device with that system object ID.

+## Tasks

 The lab for this exercise is in the `minimal-minion-activemq` directory using docker compose.